 6 PM: Create dough and allow to rise overnight.

-6-8 AM the next day: Check the dough, if doubled in size place the dough in a parchment lined baking sheet with drizzled with olive oil.
+6-8 AM the next day: Check the dough, if doubled in size place the dough in a parchment lined baking dish drizzled with olive oil.
 You can also stick it in the fridge to bake later.
+Press fingers down in the dough.
+Drizzle with more olive oil, salt, and herbs.
+Cover and allow to rise for a few hours.

 10 AM: Bake or place in the fridge and bake right before dinner.